 It is now about four months since the coronavirus began to turn our lives upside down, due to which, our livelihoods, lifestyles, and businesses have suffered.
-From getting used to a lockdown-fueled existence to wearing masks whenever we venture outside, to anxieties surrounding our loved ones, we are battling a war against an elusive and invisible demon.
+From getting used to a lockdown-fueled existence to wearing protective face masks whenever we venture outside, to anxieties surrounding our loved ones, we are battling a war against an elusive and invisible demon.

 On the business front, a look at the Coronavirus marketing statistics we shared a few months ago shows that a lot has changed since then.
 We are aware of the ingenious opportunities that arise when it comes to marketing activities for online companies, especially during tough times.
 Our digital marketing agency heads advertising and marketing strategies for countless clients in different industries and verticles, hence, we understand the need to emerge stronger amid the current pandemic.
 Here are some strategies that can be implemented to adapt to evolving marketing trends amid a global pandemic.